 She continues: ‘I enjoy giving students the tools to become effective communicators and problem solvers, who can enjoy speaking in another language no matter their background.
 I love the journey of discovering new cultures and countries with the students, and opening their eyes to the world's richness and diversity.’

 The Languages Teacher Training Scholarship programme welcomes candidates from a diverse range of backgrounds including recent graduates and career changers.
-Language graduates and graduates in non-language disciplines who are able to demonstrate high-level skills in French, German or Spanish are welcome to apply.
 For full scholarship eligibility criteria and programme details, please visit the Languages Teacher Training Scholarships page.